CALIFORNIA DISCOVERY LAW

 Deposition procedures differ from other discovery, though a

-to written discovery.
-As illustrated by the recent case of Lego
+discovery.
+As illustrated by the recent case of Lego v.

 confer over each potential issue, a discussion of each category or

-question.
-A separate statement would not be possible since there
+separate statement would not be possible since there is no formal

 Recent cases also suggests that discovery is not supposed to be a hypertechnical game in which one attempts to thwart legitimate discovery.
 The serving of boilerplate objections followed by a refusal to appear serves little purpose except to force parties to incur unnecessary expenses and is an abuse of the discovery process.
 The provisions for objecting to notice appear to force people to make technical objections promptly in advance of the deposition or waive them e.g. time or distance.
 If seriously and legitimately concerned, the party should meet and confer to resolve the problem and then seek a protective order.